dataaxiom/ghcr-cleanup-action/README.md

 ### Packages Downloaded More Than 5000 Times

-Public packages that have been downloaded more than 5000 times are prohibited by GitHub to be deleted.
+Public packages that have been downloaded more than 5000 times are prohibited by GitHub from being deleted.
 Currently the only way to exclude these is set the exclude-tags for these images so that they are not processed by the action.

 There is currently no public GitHub API to retrieve the download counts, which